kasper9n/kryp/README.md

 docker-compose build
 ```

 Open server shell.
-Lets you to run `go get`, `go mod` commands, such as for installing/updating dependencies.
+For instance, this lets you run `go get` and `go mod` to manage dependencies - Just remember to run `docker-compose build` afterwards:
 ```
 make server-sh
 ```